NB: The following post is an interlude, not a continuation of the cliff-hanging drama of the last post. More on that story to come…

 The guests hail from all over the world, much like the revelers at the Carnival of yore, when celebrants would flock from as far-off as England, and performers and musicians from Turkey and Romany would entertain guests with shenanigans, music, acrobatics, and card tricks.
 Nowadays the distances have expanded, from Russia and the Far East to the United States…but on this night, only the odd accents, the labels on the wine bottles, and the lights illuminating the frescoes—and of course, the ubiquitous cell-phone cameras–would give away the illusion of another time.

-My working title for the book on the Venetian Carnival is “Songs of Glories Long Since Past”, which comes from a line out of a song called “Saint Lucilia” by Percy Hill.
+My working title for the Venetian project is “Songs of Glories Long Since Past”, which comes from a line out of a song by Percy Hill.
 To me it evokes a yearning for times gone by that goes beyond nostalgia.
 There is something about a collective memory, barely understood but strongly felt, which drives people to go to such elaborate lengths to step into a fantasy of that memory, as if to somehow walk in the footsteps of those who have gone before us and left their imprints on the consciousness of human history.
 Attending a ball like Il Tiepolo is like stepping into a painting, living and breathing through the oil and gesso and hearing the music frozen in the cracks of paint.
 The painting comes alive, begins to move; the scent of perfume, the sweetness of the stringed instruments, the swoosh of petticoats and the intrigue of stolen glances and raised eyebrows.

 Yes, it’s a fantasy.
 But isn’t it all a fantasy?
 Wasn’t it a fantasy back then?
 Isn’t every moment we live imbued with imagination and yearning for pleasure, beauty, fulfillment, love?
 A hope that somehow we can make the unreal, the unrealized, real and tangible?